kee-org/www-kee-pm/content/keevault/privacy.md

 Effective date: **28th March 2022**

 Thanks for entrusting Kee Vault with your personal information.
-Holding onto your private information is a serious responsibility, and we want you to know how we're handling it.
+Holding onto your private information is a serious responsibility, and we want you to know how we’re handling it.

 If you chose to not register an Account with us and instead use the free version of Kee Vault ("version 2"), you might not need to provide us with any personal data.
 That obviously makes some clauses below redundant, although you may wish to review the entire document anyway if you think that you might sign up for an Account one day in the future.

 ## The short version

-We only collect the information you choose to give us, and we process it with your consent, or on another legal basis; we only require the minimum amount of personal information that is necessary to fulfill the purpose of your interaction with us; we don't sell it to third parties; and we only use it as this Privacy Statement describes.
+We only collect the information you choose to give us, and we process it with your consent, or on another legal basis; we only require the minimum amount of personal information that is necessary to fulfill the purpose of your interaction with us; we don’t sell it to third parties; and we only use it as this Privacy Statement describes.

-Of course, this doesn't tell you everything, so please read on for more details!
+Of course, this doesn’t tell you everything, so please read on for more details!

 ## The medium version